-Within Miscellaneous Income, the Authority has recognised £19.1 million of income which is from the Public Private Partnership (PPP).
+Within Miscellaneous Income, the Authority has recognised £12.9 million of income which is from the Public Private Partnership (PPP).
 The Authority is entitled to a share of the income (above certain thresholds) earned by the Public Private Partnership (PPP) from third parties, and from the increase in electricity prices.
-The additional income is due to be paid to the Authority in financial year 2023-24.
+The additional income is due to be paid to the Authority in financial year 2024-25.

-In relation to a trial at London Borough of Ealing for the disposal of dry mixed recyclable waste, the Authority does not act as an Agent in accordance with IFRS 15 as:
+In relation to a trial at London Borough of Ealing and London Borough of Brent for the disposal of dry mixed recyclable waste, the Authority does not act as an Agent in accordance with IFRS 15 as:

-- We are contracting the vendor to dispose of waste for London Borough of Ealing - We can determine the price - We are exposed to credit risk should the service recipient not pay
+- We are contracting the vendor to dispose of waste for London Borough of Ealing - We can determine the price - We are exposed to credit risk should the service recipient not pay - The remuneration is not based on a percentage commission based arrangement

-• The remuneration is not based on a percentage commission based arrangement We would bear the risk if the vendor is unable to carry on the service
+We would bear the risk if the vendor is unable to carry on the service